Shopping in Thailand can be frustrating for a foreigner.

-Lazada.com is a huge e-commerce company and, for many, the Southeast Asian equivalent to Amazon.
+Lazada.com is a huge e-commerce company, and another vying to become the Southeast Asian equivalent to Amazon.

 There’s not a lot that you can’t buy here, with products stretching across categories including electronics, fashion, homeware, children, health and beauty, motors, sports and travel.
 You can search via category or by brand, and they have regularly rotating highlight reels and sales.

 When it comes to payment, they offer 100% buyer protection and the option to pay in cash on delivery, with a credit or debit card, via Paypal, over the counter, by ATM, by online banking, via LINE and with K-Bank installments.
 They offer economy, standard and express shipping.

 Our experience: We buy plenty of products from Lazada and generally get a lot of value from the site.
 Our one niggle is that items within the same order from different vendors are delivered separately, which can get annoying when you have multiple deliveries per day.
 We’d love to see a logistical solution whereby you could choose to have everything delivered together, even if delivery would be marginally delayed.